Silviu-Nss/Class-Parser-And-Inference/README.md

-This program parses the input, recognizing variables, functions and classes declarations.
+Code parser.
+It is able to parse the input, recognize variables, functions and classes declarations.
 It also can infer types from expressions.